When you're done, copy the following code to serviceworker-import.js:

 calling:

-await importScriptsFromSW("first/service-worker.js", "second/service-worker.js");Note: there are some differences between code you can run in a normal Service Worker, and code you can run in this file (and files imported by it), namely:
+normal Service Worker, and code you can run in this file (and files

-You can only register for fetch
+You can only register for fetch, message, install and

-events.
+activate events.
 If you want to register for other events, you

-have to manually add them to the eventNames
+have to manually add them to the eventNames list in

 As shown in the examples above, you should use importScriptsFromSW() instead of importScripts(), because the latter doesn't support Subresource Integrity.
 This is also why generated config code above is wrapped in an asynchronous immediately-executed function expression.